petsan/generation-paycheck/README.md

 Gather information
 1. Ask the user for the name of the person who will receive the paycheck: "First Lastname"
-2. Ask the user for the hourly rate in the format: (25.75)
+2. Ask the user for the hourly rate
-3. Ask the user for hours: (40.4) hours.fraction_of_hour
+3. Ask the user for hours
 4. handle wrong input: if a user types in a string that is not a number should tell the user to try again

 Calculate Regular and O/T pay